kyma-project/kyma/components/istio-kyma-patch/README.md

 5. Enable default sidecar injection.
 By default, sidecar injection is enabled in the Namespaces labeled with `istio-injection: enabled`.
 The patch reverses this behavior: sidecar injection is enabled in all Namespaces, except those labeled with `istio-injection: disabled`.

 6. Label the Namespaces that should not allow sidecar injection.
-The list of excluded Namespaces is declared under the **exclude** key in the `istio-kyma-patch-config` Configmap.
+The list of excluded Namespaces is declared under the **injection-in-namespaces** key in the `istio-kyma-patch-config` Configmap.